Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \subsection{The Hit-Distance Inconsistency Measure}

-The hit-distance inconsistency measure $\ihdalal(\kb)$ wrt.\ a knowledge base $\kb$ aims to find the smallest number of distances between an interpretation and the models of each $\varFor \in \kb$ which are $>0$.
-In other words, $\ihdalal$ is equal to the minimal number of formulas that need to be removed from the knowledge base in order to render it consistent.
-Utilizing the latter characterization, we construct an extended logic program $\phit$ which calculates $\ihdalal$ as described below.
+As for the SAT-based approach, in order to model the hit-distance inconsistency measure $\ihdalal$ in ASP, we use the characterization that $\ihdalal(\kb)$ is equal to the minimal number of formulas that need to be removed from the given knowledge base $\kb$ in order to render it consistent.
+Utilizing the latter characterization, we construct an extended logic program $\phit$ which calculates $\ihdalal(\kb)$ as described below.

 To start with, atoms, conjunctions, disjunctions, negations, and formulas consisting of single atoms are represented exactly as presented before wrt.\ $\imdalal$ and $\isdalal$ (see also (ADH2)--(ADH6) in Encoding \ref{tab:asp-dhit}).
 Likewise, we define the two truth values via \texttt{tv/1} (ADH7).
 Moreover, we need to ensure once again that each atom is assigned a distinct truth value.
 This is realized in the same manner as for $\icont$ and $\iforget$ (ADH8).